-The Visiting Support Service can offer support with:
+The Visiting Support Service can offer you support with:

-- Economic Well-being – such as debt, understanding and claiming your welfare benefit entitlements, budgeting and application forms.
+- understanding and claiming your welfare benefit entitlements,

-- Tackling loneliness and isolation– working with you to find local groups and social clubs for you to join, helping you to find ways in which to learn a new skill or attending an exercise group.
+- help you to find ways in which to learn a new skill or attending an exercise group.

-- Signposting you to other professionals who can help with individual problems in a personal and confidential way – for example Occupational Therapist to assist with adaptations to your property
+Pointing you in the right direction of other professionals who can help with individual problems in a personal and confidential way – for example Occupational Therapist to assist with adaptations to your property.

 How do I access this service?